leth4/InstantPipes/README.md

 ### Other

 - [ ] Refactor everything
-- [ ] Fix undo for inspector buttons
 - [ ] Multiple pipes at once
 - [ ] Selecting an area and filling it with pipes